conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 This process takes about 10 seconds per token.
 Because I had three setups, I could get up to three working at the same time.
-It would have been quicker with 4 or 5, but eventually I wouldn't be able to plug them in fast enough to get more then 5 programming at the same time.
+It would have been quicker with 4 or 5, but eventually I wouldn't be able to plug them in fast enough to get more than 5 programming at the same time.

 ![](/assets/images/u2f/programming_long.gif)